-We consent to the use in this Registration Statement on Form S-1 of Mirion Technologies, Inc. of our report dated February 28, 2022, relating to the financial statements of Mirion Technologies, Inc. We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We consent to the incorporation by reference in Registration Statement No. 333-261897 on Form S-8 of our report dated February 28, 2022, relating to the consolidated financial statements of Mirion Technologies, Inc. and subsidiaries appearing in this Annual Report on Form 10-K of Mirion Technologies, Inc. for the year ended December 31, 2021.